Recent Google Business Reviews

-The neck supports the head, which weighs about 12 lbs.
-The head turns, nods back & forth and bends side to side.
-The vertebra, discs and muscles around the neck perform all these fine movements and also support the head in all sorts positions, often for long periods of time.
+The neck supports your head (which weighs about 6 kilos) and allows your head its great range of movement.
+The vertebra, discs and muscles of the neck allow all these movements to take place.
+Also, the neck muscles support the head in all sorts positions, often for sustained periods of time.

 This is where the muscles that support the neck play up, and cause stiffness, neck pain and possibly a headache.
 The discomfort can spread to the shoulder, arm and upper back.
-This neck pain will often settle down on its own in a day or two, but if neck pain lasts longer than that it's often a good idea to have it treated.
+While this neck pain will often settle down on its own in a day or two, if it lasts longer it's often a good idea to have it treated.

 Whiplash is commonly associated with Car Accidents, where a car is hit either from the side or from behind, although these injuries can be sustained in many other ways, including falls on ice and during sport.

 These injuries are complex, and the onset of symptoms can be delayed by a day or two, so everyone involved in a Car Crash should be examined by a Doctor and have an x-ray to rule out serious injury.

 Whiplash can best be described as "A sudden acceleration or deceleration applied to a human body which is not prepared for such an event."